Updated September 1, 2020.

 If you are or have been symptomatic, we recommend you continue self-isolation and stay home until the following three things have happened:

-- You have had no fever for at least 72 hours (that is three full days of no fever without the use of medicine that reduces fevers)
+- You have had no fever for at least 24 hours without the use of fever-reducing medication

 - Other symptoms have improved (for example, when your cough or shortness of breath have improved)